 She graduated summa cum laude with a B.A. in East Asian Studies from Columbia University, where she also earned her master's degree and Ph.D. in Chinese literature.

 Professor Dooling has received numerous fellowships and grants to support her research, including a Mellon Fellowship in the Humanities, a President's Fellowship from Columbia University, and grants from Fulbright, American Council of Learned Societies, the Chiang Ching-kuo Foundation and, most recently, the National Endowment for the Humanities.
-She has been invited to speak on her research at the Freer Gallery of the Smithsonian Institute in Washington D.C., the Pembroke Center at Brown University, the East-West Center at University of Hawaii, and the Fairbank Center at Harvard.
+She has been invited to speak on her research at the Sackler Center for Feminist Art at the Brooklyn Museum, the Freer Gallery of the Smithsonian Institute in Washington D.C., the Pembroke Center at Brown University, the East-West Center at University of Hawaii, and the Fairbank Center at Harvard.
 Dooling was featured as a scholarly expert in a documentary film about the late Qing revolutionary martyr Qiu Jin, Autumn Gem (2009).